SA Health is committed to improving the safety and quality of medicines use to promote optimal patient outcomes through enhanced medicines management.

-The second edition of the NSQHS Standards was endorsed by Health Ministers in 2017.
+The second edition of the NSQHS Standards was released in November 2017.
 Assessment to the second edition will commence from January 2019.

 Clinical governance and quality improvement to support medication management